5 vehicles involved in Highway 101 crash near Falmouth | CBC News

 Five vehicles were involved in a crash on Highway 101 near Falmouth, N.S., Wednesday morning.

-Emergency responders are at the scene between distance markers 250 and 251.
-RCMP said a thick fog and smoke from a nearby controlled burn has reduced visibility.
+Emergency responders were at the scene between distance markers 250 and 251.
+RCMP said a thick fog and smoke from a nearby controlled burn had reduced visibility.

-Motorists should slow down and drive with extra caution in that area.
-RCMP have not said if anyone was hurt in the crash.

-Hwy 101 westbound lane closed between exit 7 and exit 8 traffic is being rerouted at exit 7 to Trunk 1 to Hantsport back on Hwy 101 at exit 8 or exit 9—@NS_TIR
+RCMP said no one was seriously hurt and the road reopened by 9 a.m.

 MORE TOP STORIES